Gabinou/mace/README.md

 ## About

-Mace is a single-header build system for C, which uses C.
+Single-header build system for C.
+Uses C to exclusively build C.

 Specificity, reduced scope, everything in service of *simplicity*.

 ## Features
 - C syntax.
     - Macefiles are `.c` files.
-    - Targets are `structs` (including phony/command targets).
+    - Targets are `structs`.
     - Function `mace` is user entry point.
 - Single header build system : `mace.h` is all you need.
     - Compiling macefile as easy as compiling `hello_world.c`, or easier!
     - Build project by running resulting executable.
-- Convenience executable for make-like behavior
+- Convenience executable for `make`-like behavior
     - Build and run macefile `installer.c` to install `mace` and `mace.h`
     - `mace macefile.c` to build!
 - Simple API
+- `make`-like interface

 ## Usage
 1. Get `mace.h`
 2. Write your own macefile e.g. `macefile.c`
 3. Compile builder executable `gcc macefile.c -o build`
 4. Build `./build`
-    1. Same as `./build all` by default, change it with `MACE_DEFAULT_TARGET`
+    1. Same as `./build all` by default.
     2. Remove all objects and targets: `./build clean`
     3. Usage mostly the same as `make`